SkullGaming31/DayD/CONTRIBUTERS.md

 Use descriptive variable and function names
 Add comments where appropriate
 License
-By contributing to this project, you agree to license your contribution under the MIT License.
+By contributing to this project, you agree to license your contribution under the GPL License.

 Thank you for your contribution!